-Can You Drink On The Keto Diet?
-Experts Say It's OK, But Here's What You Should Know
+You Can Still Drink On The Keto Diet, But Here's What Experts Want You To Watch For

 Changing up any routine can be challenging if you’re a creature of habit, but even if you’re not someone who abides by an unwavering schedule, something like switching up your eating habits can be grueling on your stomach, if not your sanity, at least at first.
 Your body is accustomed to a certain kind of fuel, and when you go from, say, high-carb to no-carb, there’s going to be an adjustment period.
 Plus, your habits in the kitchen inevitably bleed into your social life, too.
 For instance, technically you can drink on the keto diet, but it’s really up to you whether or not a few boozy hours are worth interfering with the process your body has worked so hard to perfect.